cbsterrett/eFinder_Lite/README.md

 ## Operation
 Plug the eFinder into the Nexus DSC port.
-Turn on the Nexus DSC which will power up the eFinder Lite The eFinder Lite will autostart on power up.
+Turn on the Nexus DSC which will power up the eFinder Lite.
+The eFinder Lite will autostart on power up.